tmedwards/sugarcube-2/docs/api/api-story.md

 #### Parameters:

 * **`propertyName`:** (*string*) The name of property whose value will be compared to the search value.
 * **`searchValue`:** (*string* | *number*) The value to search for within the matched property.
-The type of the property determines how the search occurs; direct comparison for non-arrays, while arrays are iterated over.
-If the property value, for non-arrays, or any of the property members' values, for arrays, match, then the `Passage` object is added to the results array.
+The type of the property determines how the search occurs—non-arrays are directly compared, while arrays are searched.
+If the property's value, for non-arrays, or any of its members, for arrays, match, then the `Passage` object is added to the results.
 * **`sortProperty`:** (optional, *string*) The property whose value will be used to lexicographically sort the returned array.
 If not given, the `Passage` object's `title` property is used.

 #### Example: